modofunjs/modofun/README.md

 async function get(username) { // async function with Promised return var user = await getFromDB(username)
   //...
-  return user; // will respond 200 with user in JSON response body }
-function setNickname(username, nickname) {
+  return user; // will respond 200 OK with user in JSON response body }              // or, if null, responds with 404 Not Found function setNickname(username, nickname) {
   //...
   return; // will respond 204 with no response body